 There are two types of Avis AWD codes – one is for the general public and these are official promotions and the other are corporate codes that are meant to be for employees of companies to use both for business or leisure.

 AWD codes are not to be confused with Avis coupon codes.
 Avis sometimes will issue separate codes that allow you to stack discounts on top of the AWD.
-These are typically minor promotions and not significant.
+These are typically minor promotions such as car class upgrades.

 That said, when people think about Avis rental car coupons, they’re really thinking about AWD codes because these are what give maximum discounts.